CkTD/MiBlog/readme.md

 - Easy to post, update, delete new articles
 - Comment support (and quote)
 - All in python (web-framework, database and markdown renender).
-- Python3 only (which sqlite is buildin)
+- Python3 only!! (which sqlite is buildin)

 ## Dependence

 Depend on the following python modules

-- bottle
+- bottle (framework)
-- bottle_sqlite
+- bottle_sqlite (sqlite database plugin)
-- mistune
+- mistune (markdown renderer)

-You may install these modules or just download three files and copy them to your project dirctory.
+These three module files have been copied to project dirctory.

 ## Usage